Bladder control: Lifestyle strategies ease problems

 - Identify your pattern.
 For a few days, keep a diary in which you note every time you urinate.
 Your doctor can use this diary to help you make a schedule for your bladder training.

 Extend your urination intervals.
 Using your bladder diary, determine the amount of time between urinating.
 Then extend that by 15 minutes.
 If you usually go every hour, try to extend that to an hour and 15 minutes.

 Gradually lengthen the time between trips to the toilet until you reach intervals of two to four hours.
 Be sure to increase your time limit slowly to give yourself the best chance for success.

 Stick to your schedule.
 Once you've established a schedule, do your best to stick to it.
 Urinate immediately after you wake up in the morning.
 Thereafter, if an urge arises, but it's not time for you to go, try to wait it out.
 Distract yourself or use relaxation techniques, such as deep breathing.

 If you feel you're going to have an accident, go to the toilet but then return to your schedule.

 Don't be discouraged if you don't succeed the first few times.
 Keep practicing, and your ability to maintain control is likely to increase.

 Strengthen your pelvic floor

-The pelvic floor muscles work to open and close the urethra — the tube that carries urine from the bladder to the exterior of your body.
-These muscles also support the bladder as you exert yourself doing everyday activities such as walking, standing, lifting and sneezing.
+The pelvic floor muscles open and close the tube that carries urine from the bladder to outside your body (urethra).
+These muscles also support the bladder during everyday activities such as walking, standing, lifting and sneezing.

 Control contributing factors